Nose Surgery (Rhinoplasty) at Plastic + Hand

-Too short, too long, too wide, too narrow, off-center, bumpy or twisted.
+Too short, too long, too wide, too narrow, off-center, bumpy, or twisted.
 There are many reasons that people might opt for nose surgery (or rhinoplasty).
 Nothing can change your look quite as dramatically as a reshaped nose.
-Whether you’re unhappy with the nose you inherited or the way time or an injury has changed its appearance, nose surgery could be the answer for you.
+Whether you’re unhappy with the nose you inherited or an injury has changed its appearance, nose surgery could be the answer for you.

-Through nose surgery, a surgeon reshapes your nose to bring it into better balance with your other features.
-During nose surgery, your surgeon restructures the cartilage and bone through small incisions inside your nose.
+During rhinoplasty, a surgeon reshapes your nose to bring it into better balance with your other features.
+Your surgeon restructures the cartilage and bone through small incisions inside your nose.
 It’s possible for certain breathing problems to be corrected at the same time.
 Once your surgeon has achieved the desired reshaping, your skin and soft tissue will rearrange themselves over the new structure.
 Since most or all incisions are made inside the nose, there will be little or no visible scarring.

-Nose surgery usually takes one to two hours.
-We perform this procedure using either local or general anesthesia in the comfort of our state-of-the-art surgical center.
+Rhinoplasty usually takes one to two hours.
+We perform this procedure using either local or general anesthesia in the comfort of the state-of-the-art, accredited Plastic + Hand Surgery Center.

 Depending on the surgical technique used, we may place a splint on the bridge of your nose to stabilize the tissues and protect your nose while you sleep.
 We may also place packing or soft internal splints inside your nose.

-Packing will either dissolve by itself or be removed, along with stitches, within one week of surgery.
+The packing will either dissolve by itself or be removed, along with any stitches, within one week of surgery.
 You may need to wear the nasal splint for up to a week.